Carmen Sandiego (video game series): Where in the World Is Carmen Sandiego? Treasures of Knowledge

 This game was released in 2001.

-The ClueFinders: Mystery Mansion Arcade

-Carmen Sandiego appears in the ending scene of The ClueFinders: Mystery Mansion Arcade.
-She serves as the central antagonist of this title.
-Carmen was voiced by Christine Crawford, who also voiced her in Treasures of Knowledge.

 Carmen Sandiego: The Secret of the Stolen Drums

 This game, released in 2004, is the first in the series to give the player complete control of a character in a 3-dimensional world.
 The avatar, Cole, must maneuver through stages including a museum in New York City, the beaches of New Zealand, and Machu Picchu.
 The player fights against Carmen's robots and spirits to prevent her from stealing an enchanted diamond, the repository of all the knowledge of the nations.

 Mais où se Cache Carmen Sandiego?
 Mystère au Bout du Monde

 This is a French language Carmen Sandiego game released in 2009.